sentrysoftware/metricshub/hardware-sentry-prometheus/src/site/markdown/alert-rules.md

 The package includes the `hardware-sentry-rules.yml` file that contains alert rules for all the monitored hardware component types.
 Save this file in the folder of your choice, typically where the `hardware-sentry-config.yml` is located.

 **${project.name}** rules consists in positioning static or dynamic thresholds that trigger alerts when their conditions are met.
-Rules are exposed as metrics as shown in the exemples below.
+Rules are exposed as metrics, as shown in the examples below.

 ## Static Thresholds

 A static threshold consists in a hard limit a metric should not breach.
 The limit can be a single value or a range.
-As static threshold do not change over time, it helps you define critical boundaries of normal operation.
+As static thresholds do not change over time, it helps you define critical boundaries of normal operation.

 For example, the possible statuses of a battery charge can typically be: